sant77/sant77/README.md

-- 🤔 &nbsp; Exploring new microcontrollers and tecnologies  .
+- 🤔 &nbsp; Exploring new microcontrollers and tecnologies.

 - 🎓 &nbsp; Studying electronic engineering at Universidad del Valle.

 - 🌱 &nbsp; Learning about digital design and machine learning.

-- ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.
+- ✍️ &nbsp; making new devices as hobby.